Backcountry Hiking in Canada – Day Hikes

 Hiking in Canada doesn’t have to be tough.
-Before you decide to go on the West-Coast Trail, try a day hike in one of Canada’s National or Provincial Parks, or check out AllTrails for hiking trails nearby.
+Before you decide to go on the West Coast Trail, try a day hike in one of Canada’s National or Provincial Parks, or check out AllTrails for hiking trails nearby.

 The National Parks and Provincial Parks in Canada offer suitable hiking trails for everyone.

 Canada is the place of some of the most spectacular wilderness remaining in the world.
-To spend a day hiking the trails will give you a real appreciation of what’s out there.
+Spending a day hiking the trails will give you a real appreciation of what’s out there.

 Stay on existing trails if possible.
 Where trails don’t exist, select a route over the most durable terrain.

 Remember, when you are hiking into the backcountry you are entering the homes of wild animals.
 Respect their space and view them from a distance, don’t intrude into their space.
 Learn more about Canadian Wildlife.

 Best Places To Get Information About Hiking